breiti78/craftbeerpiLCD/README.md

 Parameter:

-There are several parameter to change in the parameter menue:
+There are several parameter to change in the CBPi-parameter menue:

 LCD_Adress:
 			This is the adress of the LCD modul.
 You can detect it by using the following command: